hjerpbakk/xamarin-forms-birthday/README.md

 }
 ```

 And no data should be shown on screen.
+One piece is cleary missing from the data binding puzzle.

 ### Key takeaway

 `JSON` and `HTTP` is the universal language of online services. `Postman` can be used to explore APIs. `HttpClient` the C# way of making HTTP-request, `Newtonsoft.Json` is the most used JSON-parser. `async` and `await` is the best thing since slices bread. `async void` is an anti-pattern and usage should be kept to a minimum.
-One piece is cleary missing from the data binding puzzle.
+And sometimes you need to tweak your model to incorporate the real world.

 ## Proper data binding